Biswa2003/Chatting-Application/README.md

 # Chatting-Application
-The application is a desktop based application
+The application is a desktop based application.